Wojstan/GitWorkshop/README.md

 Cool workshop, let's make some mistakes!

 👨🏻 Daddy always said life was like a box of chocolates.
-You never know what you're gonna eat || Willy Wonka
+You never know what you're gonna get || Willy Wonka